romuloceccon/lightmqtt/README.md

 # LightMQTT

-LightMQTT is a MQTT 3.1.1 client library written in pure C and designed to work with both embeded and large systems.
+LightMQTT is a MQTT 3.1.1 client library written in pure C and designed to work with both embedded and large systems.

 ## Features